-Robert F. Kennedy’s Granddaughter Saoirse Hill, 22, Dies Of Suspected Drug Overdose
+Robert F. Kennedy’s Granddaughter, Saoirse Hill, 22, Dies Of Suspected Drug Overdose

 — Jonathan Martin (@jmartNYT) August 2, 2019

-A month ago also marked the 50th anniversary of another tragedy within the family when Edward Kennedy and his 28-year-old passenger, Mary Jo Kopechne, passed away after driving off a bridge.
+A month ago also marked the 50th anniversary of another tragedy within the family when Edward M. Kennedy and his 28-year-old passenger, Mary Jo Kopechne, drove off a bridge in Chappaquiddick Island, Massachusetts, leaving Kopechne dead.

-Taking to social media to respond to the sad news, many Twitter users referenced the “family curse” that some believe to have plagued the Kennedy family over the years.
+Taking to social media to respond to the sad news, many Twitter users referenced the “family curse” that some believe has plagued the Kennedy family over the years.

 Other Twitter users, however, claimed they didn’t like when people referred to the “Kennedy curse” and applauded media outlets that avoided discussing it.